-Urgency To Respond To IRS Notices
+Urgency To Respond To IRS and MDR Notices and Letters

 Why You Benefit By Responding Right Away

-Local state and federal tax officials recognize Pridgeon & Zoss, PLLC‘s on the response letterhead.
+Local, state and federal tax officials recognize Pridgeon & Zoss, PLLC on the response letterhead.
 Our reputation for integrity and honest representation often have a positive impact on the outcome of the case.
 When you meet to discuss your tax liability matter, you will find Mark, David and legal assistant Saree Olson to be professional, courteous and approachable.
 We work directly with every client and does not subcontract cases to other tax law firms.

 Does Your Tax Notice Say You Owe More Than $20,000?
 Call Right Away.